w3champions/map-updater-scripts/src/player_features/loot-indicator/README.md

 * Indicator height is not accurate on flying creeps when flying over uneven terrain (slopes/cliffs)
 * Indicator does not adapt to scaling changes (e.g. bloodlust)
 * Indicator does not adapt to model change (e.g. hex/sheep)

+# Thanks to

+Coff, Mayday, Tasyen, ModdieMads, Kenshin, TriggerHappy, Luashine, Tordes, Starbuck!

+And a lot of other people from W3Champions and Hive communities!